Traveling through the Canadian Rocky Mountains

-I have traveled through these Rocky Mountains more times than I can count.
+I have traveled through these Canadian Rocky Mountains more times than I can count.
 I am grateful for such a special gift.
-They are immense, awe inspiring, and beautiful.
-This will be the first post of several which will highlight this journey.
+The Canadian Rocky Mountains are immense, awe inspiring, and beautiful.
+And there is always more to be discovered and experienced.
+This will be the first post of several which will highlight my own particular traveled route from Calgary, Alberta to Creston, British Columbia, through the glorious Rockies.
+In this post I will point out some of our favorite stops along the way.

 Canmore is a pretty town sitting just below the Three Sister’s Mountains.
-It is the first Rocky Mountain resort town upon leaving Calgary and just before Banff.
-Everyone knows Banff, but Canmore has kept a low key, and I hope that they continue to do it.
-Fewer tourists (except for you) leave more room for sport enthusiast locals and people in the know.
-Canmore has a laid back approachable attitude but with big scenery, lovely shopping, art galleries, and loads of excellent places to eat.
-It is our favorite.
-Not to mention that it takes us under 90 minutes to reach from our home.
+It is the first Canadian Rocky Mountain resort town that you encounter when entering the mountains in Alberta.
+Everyone knows Banff, Canmore’s touristy neighbor, but Canmore has thankfully kept a low key.
+Canmore has a laid back approachable attitude, mirroring the local sport enthusiast population.
+But it also has big scenery, lovely shopping, art galleries, and loads of excellent places to eat.
+Only 90 minutes away, it is also our favorite mountain destination.
 I will most certainly create a blog post in the future focusing on Canmore.
 Stay tuned.

 Although it is mid summer (July) we have run into some unseasonable rainy weather.
 So we hunker down at our favorite local pitstop – the Rocky Mountain Bagel Company.